drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 the participant upon barrier crossing.
-The minimum foot clearance (MFC) of both the leading and lagging foot when moving over the barrier, and the step length of the participant before and after crossing the barriers were calculated.
+The minimum foot clearance (MFC) of both the leading and lagging foot when moving over the barrier, and the step length of the participant before and after crossing the barrier were calculated.
 The results indicated that the SRRT, both before and after the walk, was significantly (*p*＜0.0001) higher when the barrier height increased.
 Increased barrier height caused significantly (*p*\<0.0001) higher GDR.
 The barrier type (*p*\<0.01) and